GWR 4500 Class: 4561

 This locomotive left Woodham Brothers in September 1975.
 It is currently undergoing an extensive overhaul on the West Somerset Railway, having been out of service since 1998.

 4566

 Currently stored out of service on the Severn Valley Railway awaiting an overhaul, this locomotive left Woodham Brothers in August 1970.
 It returned to service in late 2006 following an overhaul and after several years painted in Great Western green, was repainted into BR unlined black with the early crest for the first time in preservation.
 It was withdrawn from service in January 2017 following the expiry of her boiler certificate.
 It is on display inside the Engine House at Highley until its turn to overhaul comes again.

+Model railways

+In 2004, Bachmann introduced six model versions of the locomotive in OO gauge: These were locomotives 4569 in BR lined green; 4550, 5531 and 5555 in GWR green; and 4573 and 5500 in BR black.